Glad Rags and Best Behaviour: Chengdu Half Marathon 2024

 Chengdu Panda Base founded in 1987

-We were pleased to have closed roads for race day but the the size of the holding pens was a concern with no guarantee that we could get to the front to be off at the gun.
+We were pleased to have closed roads for race day but the size of the holding pens was a concern with no guarantee that we could get to the front to be off at the gun.
 The race included the East Asian half marathon championships which set off an hour before the mass start.
 The full marathon also set off before our race.
-In total there were about 50,000 people running in an event bigger than London marathon and I will never complain about a queue or a portaloo at a race every again.
+In total there were about 50,000 people running in an event bigger than the London Marathon and I will never complain about a queue or a portaloo at a race every again.
 The Chinese toilets are all squat toilets (you can imagine….).

 Working as a team and battling through the hordes of Chinese people wanting selfies with us (not many of them had ever seen westerners before) we managed to get near the front of the pen for a decent start.
 However, 3k in to the race we collided with a wall of people as we hit the back markers of the marathon i.e. those running six hours.
 It made for a challenging ten miles of ducking and diving but with two miles to go we finally peeled off to finish our race.
 It was at this point that I realised I was in a battle for first place with an exciting and dramatic finish for me.
 The girl who was leading had a group of male pacers who really got the battle going between us and were shouting all sorts in Chinese.
 It was a gruelling back and forth contest with her.
 She put in a big acceleration coming down to what we both thought was the finishing straight and she got away from me.
 I thought that it was all over until we turned the corner and realised there was 100m to go.
 At this point my opponent’s legs completely gave way and she actually fell to the floor in front of me.
 There was a brief moment of indecision – should I help her up or carry on? – but the male pacers came to her aid so I went for it to break the tape.
 She stumbled through 20 seconds later and we embraced and shook hands.
 All very friendly (I think, although unable to verbally communicate anything).